Introduction

 In order to avoid this pitfall, it is commonly accepted that we should use rule engines only if appropriate, or not use them at all.
 Over the past decades, that has become a self-fulfilling prophecy.
 Driven by the idea that if something doesn’t work, we’ll have to sort it out in the code anyway, we have set limitations to what rule engines can do while at the same time defining the set of problems which we feel are suitable for being safely addressed by rule engines.

-Much of the power of rules engines starts from the fact (or promise) that it allows us to take more accurate decisions in real-time.
+Much of the power of rules engines starts from the fact (or promise) that it allows us to make more accurate decisions in real-time.
 An advanced rule engine can fulfil that role by ingesting real-time data, reasoning on that data and invoking automated actions based on the result of that reasoning process.

 In this post we will dive a bit deeper into the technology of the Waylay rule engine and explain why we believe that Waylay is the ultimate rule engine for IoT and some other verticals - such as financial services where modelling complex logic is a must.